tmagcaya/Internship-Bootcamp/README.md

 > **Helping students find internships through proven strategies, mentorship, and community support**

 In today’s competitive job market, finding an internship is essential to guarantee a strong career.
-This repository is dedicated to helping students (High School & Undergrad) secure internships.
-In addition posting content here, I also organize a virtual study group for a limited cohort of students to provide extra support and guidance.
+This program is led by Talha Agcayazi, PhD, who started his career through an internship at Carnegie Mellon University which helped him find his full time role at Facebook.
+This virtual study program provides proven strategies, email templates and mentorship for securing research internships.

 ---